HMCL-UNIST/F1tenthKorea2024/en/rules.md

 4. The head-to-head race will be organized as a knockout tournament with brackets seeded by results of the qualification.
 For example, with 8 teams, the bracket of the first round will be (#1 vs. #8, #2 vs. #7, #3 vs. #6, and #4 vs. #5).

+5. Each round will be played in two out of three games.

+6. The starting position of the first game will be determined by the higher-ranked team in the qualifying round and then the losing team of the previous game will choose the position.

-5. One head-to-head race consists of two teams racing against each other.
-One race has a dedicated timeslot of around 10 minutes.
-If one team is not showing up in these 10 minutes and let their car race, the other team won.
-If at some point along the race a car is not able to drive anymore (e.g. hardware issue, software not running etc.) and the teams are not able to restart the car withing the 10 minutes, the other team one the race.
-No time extensions are given and after the 10 minutes we move on to the next time slot and the next team.
+7. One head-to-head race consists of two teams racing against each other.
+One race has a dedicated timeslot of around 5 minutes.
+If one team is not showing up in these 5 minutes and let their car race, the other team won.
+If at some point along the race a car is not able to drive anymore (e.g. hardware issue, software not running etc.) and the teams are not able to restart the car withing the 5 minutes, the other team one the race.
+No time extensions are given and after the 5 minutes we move on to the next time slot and the next team.

-6. Each of the competing cars starts at its own starting line.
+8. Each of the competing cars starts at its own starting line.
 Starting lines will be located at the opposite parts of the track.

-7. Overtaking may be carried out on either the right or the left.
+9. Overtaking may be carried out on either the right or the left.

-8. As opposed to time trials, no reconfiguration is allowed during the race, except after the crash, as described below.
+10. As opposed to time trials, no reconfiguration is allowed during the race, except after the crash, as described below.

-9. Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.
+11. Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.

 ### 2.5.2 Requirements for qualification